-Commission staff would like to see the how the program is addressing "collaborating with partners on the design and quality of field experience" in a future quarterly report.
+Staff has asked to see the how the program is addressing "collaborating with partners on the design and quality of field experience" and expects this to be part of the third quarterly report.

 e. identify appropriate activities for practica and fieldwork hours for Pupil Personnel Services: School Counseling candidates.
 The team found insufficient evidence that candidates are completing practica and fieldwork hours in appropriate activities.
 In collaboration with the Office of Student Success, course instructors and the program coordinator will implement a system in which they assess candidates' current activities in practica and fieldwork and identify any gaps in order to increase opportunities for candidates to learn, apply, and reflect on the School Counselor Performance Expectations (SCPEs).
 The Practica Hour tracking log mentioned previously will be the tool used for this purpose.